 One final example?
 The years 1994 and 1998 and the FIFA World Cup.
 1994 saw the world’s biggest sporting spectacle being hosted by none other than the United States – a country who didn’t even have a professional football league at the time (the MLS was founded 2 years later).
 The 1998 World Cup was held in France.
 SQL Server was used as the database both times and hosted a barrage of football data, some of which dated back to 1930.
 Starting in 1994, anyone with access to a computer and the internet would have access to a combination of video, graphical, and other historical football data, all within a matter of seconds (or several minutes, seeing as this was during the 90’s).

-Stay tuned for Part 2 where we dive into NoSQL, MongoDB, and their current impact on sports!
+Check out Part 2 where we dive into NoSQL, MongoDB, and their current impact on sports!